Md-MoshiurRahman/Online-Apartment-Finder/README.md

 ## How to run the application
 1. Either fork or download the app and open the folder in the cli
-2. Install all the necessary things (like- Android Studio, Firebase etc.) if needed ** You may not be able to run the application as it needs Firebase authentication.
+2. Install all the necessary things (like- Android Studio, Firebase etc.) if needed. ** You may not be able to run the application as it needs Firebase authentication **
 3. Install "OnlineApartmentFinder.apk" file located in the folder named "apk_file" in your android mobile and run the app.